-- Describe the turn shape and type. - Move through each phase of turn describing the performance of the skis. - Be phase and outcome specific when describing ski performance,
+- Describe the turn shape and turn type. - Identify and describe what you consider to be the most relevant areas of the ski's performance. - Be phase and outcome specific when describing the ski's performance.

-Relate the skis performance to the body's movements
+Relate the Skis Performance to the Body's Movements

-- Move through each phase of turn describing the basic stance of the skier being specific to the joints of the body. - Be phase, movement area, and body part specific when describing movements of the body. - Create cause and effect relationships between the ski performance and the movements of the body
+- Describe the stance of the skier being specific to the joints of the body. - Identify and describe what you consider to be the most relevant areas of body movements that are causing the skis to do what they are doing. - Be phase, movement, and body part specific when describing movements of the body. - Create cause and effect relationships between the ski performance and the movements of the body.